 Q.4 I called the NHH COVID-19 Assessment Centre and was told to come in for assessment and testing?
 What should I expect?

 Individuals who are directed to present to the Assessment Centre at NHH for physical assessment will be asked to wash their hands and answer a series of pre-screening questions immediately inside the entrance of the hospital prior to visiting the Centre.
 Your temperature will be taken by an RN at the entrance, and those wearing latex gloves will be required to remove them prior to entry to ensure completion of hand hygiene.
 All patients coming into the hospital will be asked to put on a mask.
-Visitors restrictions are in place at this time, so please -- only the individual requireing assessment should attend.
-Hospital staff within the Assessment Centre will complete the screening process, and administer the test (if deemed clinically appropriate).
-The test consists of a swab, inserted into the throat and nasal passage.
+Please find details of our Universal Masking Policy here.
+COVID-19 visitors restrictions remain in place.
+These are subject to change, but the current Visiting Guidelines will be found on our website here.
+Hospital staff within the Assessment Centre will administer the test, which consists of a swab, inserted into the throat and nasal passage.
 It is not painful, but many report that it is briefly uncomfortable.
 Following the test patients are directed on next steps as required.